Alice Herz: Activism in Germany

-During the early 1900's, Herz joined the feminist movement and became an advocate for women's rights, particularly for universal suffrage and cohabitation.
-She married Paul Herz, a chemist and the brother of Helene Herz, a prominent suffragette.
+During the early 1900s, Herz joined the feminist movement and became an advocate for women's rights, particularly for universal suffrage and cohabitation.
+She married Paul Herz, a chemist and the brother of Margarete Herz, a prominent suffragette.
 The couple moved to Güstrow in Mecklenburg-Vorpommern and had two children, Helga (1912–2010) and Konrad (1915–1929).
 Konrad was born physically weak and was nearly blind.

 Shortly after the beginning of World War I, her husband was drafted into the military, with Herz expecting German victory and Paul's return within months.
 In 1918, with no end of the war in sight, Herz began openly supporting the democratisation of Germany with fellow pro-democracy activists and feminists, who sought the implementation of the vote for women.
 The movement tried to appeal to state minister Hans Sivkovich for "the right to vote by universal, equal, secret and direct suffrage" and with the end of World War I in November that same year, voting rights were realised with the founding of the Weimar Republic.
 In 1919, the Herz family moved to Berlin-Mahlsdorf, where Paul secured a position at a rubber factory.
-Possibly as a result of the regular exposure to harzardous chemicals, Paul died of kidney failure on December 30, 1928, aged 45.
+Possibly as a result of the regular exposure to hazardous chemicals, Paul died of kidney failure on December 30, 1928, aged 45.
 Their son Konrad passed away only weeks later from health complications.

-On March 13, 1933, Herz and her daughter Helga left Germany for Switzerland, something she had considered for the past few years due to concerns with rising anti-semitism and the growing political power of right-wing parties in the Weimar Republic.
-She soldified her decision with the appointment of Adolf Hitler as Reich Chancellor.
-Herz had correctly predicted that ethnic Jews and political opponents would come under heavy scrutiny, particularly after the Reichstag fire.
+On March 13, 1933, Herz and her daughter Helga left Germany for Switzerland, something she had considered for the past few years due to concerns with rising antisemitism and the growing political power of right-wing parties in the Weimar Republic.
+She solidified her decision with the appointment of Adolf Hitler as Reich Chancellor.
+Herz had correctly predicted that Jews and political opponents, especially left-wing, would come under heavy scrutiny, particularly after the Reichstag fire.
 Alice and Helga then moved to France, where Alice learned French and Esperanto.
 Both Herz women continued to engage in political activism through their involvement in the Women's International League for Peace and Freedom, with Alice criticising Nazism in papers she supplied to publications of the Social Democratic Party of Germany.
-Upon its forceful dissolution by the Nazi government in the summer of 1933, she became a writer for the Swiss Christian Socialist magazine Neue Wege.
+Upon its forceful dissolution by the Nazi government in the summer of 1933, she became a writer for the Swiss Christian socialist magazine Neue Wege.

-Following the Invasion of France, Herz and her daughter spend time at Gurs internment camp near the Spanish border, Alice and Helga eventually came to the United States in 1942.
+Following the Invasion of France, Herz and her daughter spent time at Gurs internment camp near the Spanish border, Alice and Helga eventually came to the United States in 1942.